Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 ## Error handling

-Consider for a moment what should happen if one gives invalid input to a `ufunc`.
+Consider for a moment what should happen if one gives invalid input to a ufunc.
 If we pass a negative `float` to `math.sqrt` a `ValueError` is raised.

 ```python